-Salesforce Codex has been running for six years and has gained huge popularity, both for its great content and slick website.
-Run by Dhanik Lal Sahni, a certified application architect based in India, the blog covers mostly development and architecture topics, while also covering some admin topics and Salesforce news.
-Expect to see topics such as “Build Scalable Solutions with Salesforce” and “Dynamic Interaction Between Two LWCs”.
+Run by Dhanik Lal Sahni, a Certified Application Architect based out of India, the blog covers mostly development and architecture topics, while also covering some admin topics and Salesforce news.

 2. Jitendra Zaa

-Since first working with the Salesforce platform in 2008, Jitendra has run his blog for many years, which has earned him the Salesforce MVP accolade.
-He took a slight hiatus in 2021 to prepare for the CTA exam but his blog is still one of most popular Salesforce Developer blogs out there.
-You can expect a varied mix of content, from written guides to presentations and videos.
-This is a high-quality blog, covering all aspects of developing the Salesforce platform.
+Since first working with the Salesforce platform in 2008, Jitendra has been running his blog for many years which has earned him the Salesforce MVP accolade.
+You can expect a varied mix of content from written guides, to presentations and videos.
+All of them are high quality, covering all aspects of developing the Salesforce platform.

 3. Salesforce Diaries

-Salesforce Diaries is a super clean-looking Salesforce Developer blog, mostly focusing on Lightning development tutorials.
-The founder, Sanket Kumar, is a 6x certified Salesforce Technical Consultant, who writes easy-to-follow blog posts.
+Salesforce Diaries is a super slick Salesforce Developer blog, mainly focused on Lightning development tutorials.
+The founder, Sanket Kumar, is a 6x certified Salesforce Technical Consultant who writes easy-to-follow blog posts.

 5. SFDC Lessons

-Another new entry for 2022, SFDC Lessons is run by Senior Salesforce Engineer, Arun Kumar.
+SFDC Lessons is run by Senior Salesforce Engineer, Arun Kumar.
+Arun specializes in Apex development, Lightning Web Component development, integration, and complex data manipulation using Salesforce.
 He shares simple and easy tutorials with plenty of step-by-step instructions and images.
-Check out his post “10 Best Practices for Apex Code”.

 6. Force Panda